Courage-1984/Dataset-Forge/docs/architecture.md

 - The Dataset Management menu now includes an '🧭 Align Images' option, which calls the align_images_workflow in actions/align_images_actions.py using the lazy import pattern.

+## UI Layer and Workflow Patterns

+All menu actions and interactive workflows must print clear, Mocha-styled headings before input/output prompts and before progress bars, as described in the Style Guide.
+This is a required part of the UI/UX contract for Dataset Forge.

 ---

 For coding standards and best practices, see [style_guide.md](style_guide.md).